vex-labs/vex-contract/README.md

 - Is it better to have all the instances of Bet not stored in a Match and instead just list the bet IDs and Bets live independently of matches?
 I think it's best to have it nested (as it is right now) as when I am accessing a bet it will be related to a match unless it is a view method.
 - Check how much storage is being used to place a bet, there may need to be restrictions on this as people can just place a million bets and use all the storage in the contract.
 For now, set the minimum bet to 1 USDC.
 - Currently, matches and their associated bets stay in the contract forever which uses a lot of storage.
 Consider deleting matches.
 Can we just index historical data instead?
+- get_matches currently fetches all types of matches, change to input the MatchStatus to get matches in certain statuses.
+- Do I need bets_by_user if I'm using an indexer?
+- Take a look at using U128 instead of f64 for odds, look how price oracles do it.